MHenderson/MHenderson/README.md

 I am also developing an R package [{keedwell}](https://github.com/MHenderson/keedwell) for completing and embedding (partial) latin squares/rectangles.

-Use of {keedwell} is demonstrated in these repositories:
+Usage of {keedwell} is demonstrated in these repositories:

 - [mhall-in-r](https://github.com/MHenderson/mhall-in-r) - extending latin rectangles in R using Marshall Hall's theorem.
 - [ryser-in-r](https://github.com/MHenderson/ryser-in-r) - extending latin rectangles in R using Ryser's theorem.